About this Session

 Nicky Tsz Tung Li

-Her first professional performance was at age 10 with Mighty Good Productions Pty Ltd in Humphrey B. Bear and his Magic Lamp with many other pantomimes to follow.
-Theatre Credits include the role of July in The Metropolitan Theatre Company's production of Annie when she was 12; followed by the role of Brigitta in The Sound of Music also by The Met; and the role of Helene in Sweet Charity by Mayfair Theatre Company.
-Performing as a young teen at various shopping malls for holiday entertainment and as numerous Suit Character roles for Conrad & Co Pty Ltd.
+At age 10, saw her first professional performance with Mighty Good Productions Pty Ltd in Humphrey B. Bear and his Magic Lamp with many other pantomimes following.
+Theatre credits include the roles of July (Annie, The Met), Brigitta (The Sound of Music, The Met).
+Helene (Sweet Charity, Mayfair Theatre Company) along with holiday entertainment as numerous Warner Bros.
+Suit Character roles for Conrad & Co Pty Ltd.

 Sarah is a devoted theatre wife to her touring husband, who is currently performing in The Book of Mormon, and she is loving the chance to see Australia with her family.
 She has been singing since the age of 7 and has performed in several community theatres in the South Eastern suburbs of Melbourne, as well as a career performing in Kuwait, where she met her husband at an audition.
 She has performed as a professional vocalist at royal galas in the Middle East and is delighted to be back in Australia where she has worked as a high school English and German teacher before going on maternity leave recently.